-If you’re a fan of cowboy boots and haven’t heard of Tony Lama, you must be living under a rock.
-The legendary Texas bootmaker got his start back in 1911 and today the name is synonymous with authentic western boots.
+If you’re a fan of cowboy boots and haven’t heard of Tony Lama cowboy boots, you must be living under a rock.
+The legendary Texas bootmaker got his start back in 1911 and today, the name is synonymous with authentic western boots.
 Over the years the boot brand experimented with different styles, features and materials.
-Today the Tony Lama Signature Series Collection takes the brand back to its roots – true works of art, built by hand with the finest materials.
+Today, the Tony Lama Signature Series Collection is taking the brand back to its roots – creating true works of art, built by hand with the finest of materials.

-To learn more about the collection (and the brand’s possible connection with America’s favorite snack cake), we sat down with Rodney Ammons, renowned bootmaker and designer.
+To learn more about the collection (and the brand’s surprising connection to America’s favorite snack cake), we sat down with Rodney Ammons, renowned bootmaker and designer.

 Q&A with Boot Designer Rodney Ammons

 PINTO RANCH: What are the most unique boots in the Tony Lama Signature Series?

 RODNEY AMMONS: I think the most unique boot in the line, thus far, is the Antique Safari (Spanish Moss) Nile Crocodile with the D (Narrow Square) toe.

 PR: A lot of details go into designing each boot style… where do you start?
 What is the most important component?

 RODNEY: We start by selecting the finest, globally sourced leathers available.
 We use only select number one grade exotics and most of our non-exotics are Italian-tanned, full aniline that have been milled for a soft, comfortable feel.
 We use all full cow leather linings, full leather channeled-insoles, and all leather components, including piping, side welts, stacked leather heels, and leather outsoles with double rows of wood pegs.
 The boots are all hand-lasted and meticulously finished by our most experienced, expert craftsmen.
 Although every component is important; I’d have to say that the vamp leather is probably the most important.

 PR: What sets the Tony Lama signature series apart from other Tony Lama boots?